Harry DeWolf-class offshore patrol vessel: Criticism

-The Harry DeWolf class has been criticized for its design and effectiveness, as critics believe that the class is ineffective in its designated role of arctic and offshore patrol.
+The Harry DeWolf class has been criticized for its design and effectiveness, as critics believe that the class is ineffective in its designated role of Arctic and offshore patrol.
 Some criticism focuses on the fact that the ships are slow and, compared to the similarly sized Russian Project 23550 patrol ships armed with 3M-54 Kalibr anti-ship missiles, underarmed.
-However, others believe that the ships' capabilities are sufficient given their largely constabulary mission, and are in line with existing naval and coast guard vessels of other arctic nations.
+However, others believe that the ships' capabilities are sufficient given their largely constabulary mission, and are in line with existing naval and coast guard vessels of other Arctic nations.

 In April 2013, the Rideau Institute and the Canadian Centre for Policy Alternatives released a report on the proposed AOPS.
 The report was written by UBC Professor Michael Byers and Stewart Webb.
 The report's conclusion was that Canada would be better suited to have purpose-built ships, namely icebreakers for the Arctic and offshore patrol vessels for the Pacific and Atlantic coasts.

 In May 2013, the CBC reported that the cost of the design phase of the project was many times what other countries paid for design, construction, and full-up operational deployment of similar ships.
 The projected design cost of the AOPS, $288 million, was compared primarily to the Norwegian icebreaking offshore patrol vessel Svalbard that was designed and built for less than $100 million in 2002, and whose basic design documentation package was purchased by Canada for $5 million.
 Shipbuilding experts interviewed by CBC estimated that the design cost of the AOPS should have been $10–20 million even if accounting for cost of adapting the Norwegian design to Canadian service.
 The $288 million design cost was further compared to two European offshore patrol vessel classes that, while significantly cheaper to design and build, have only one third of the AOPS' displacement.
 Furthermore, the Danish Knud Rasmussen class has much lower ice-going capability than the AOPS and the Irish Samuel Beckett class is not ice-capable at all.
+Additionally, the AOPS have far more significant aviation capabilities than either the Danish or Irish ships.